Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

-📡 Multiple Access Protocols Simulation (Cisco Packet Tracer) 🧪 Experiment Title / Aim:
+🧪 Experiment Title / Aim:

 To simulate and analyze multiple access protocols — Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA — using Cisco Packet Tracer and evaluate their performance in terms of collision handling and transmission efficiency.

 🎯 Objective:

-To understand the working of multiple access protocols
+-To understand the working of multiple access protocols

-To implement Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA
+-To implement Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA

-To observe collisions and retransmissions
+-To observe collisions and retransmissions

-To compare efficiency under different network conditions
+-To compare efficiency under different network conditions

 📖 Theory:
 🔹 Pure ALOHA